caiks/AMES/README.md

 BL.writeFile ("df1.json") $ decompFudsPersistentsEncode $ decompFudsPersistent dfb'

 ```
-Note that if you wish to use compiled code rather than interpreted you may specify the following before loading `AMESDev` -
+If you wish to use compiled code rather than interpreted you may specify the following before loading `AMESDev` -
 ```
 :set -fobject-code